 - You don’t have infractions on your driving record

-To get to know this cheap auto insurance provider a bit better, check out our Geico auto insurance review.
+To get to know this cheap auto insurance provider better, check out our Geico auto insurance review.

 #5 State Farm: Cheapest Car Insurance For Students

 State Farm is another one of the cheapest car insurance company options and is especially well-suited for students and teen drivers.
-According to our rate estimates, the average 35-year-old pays about $1,312 for State Farm annually.
-Furthermore, the company boasts an A+ rating from the BBB.
+According to our rate estimates, the average 35-year-old pays about $1,339 for State Farm annually.
+However, State Farm is not rated by the BBB at this time.